 \section{Abstract}

 3D editing has emerged as a critical research area to provide users with flexible control over 3D assets.
 While current editing approaches predominantly focus on 3D Gaussian Splatting or multi-view images, the direct editing of 3D meshes remains underexplored.
-Prior attempts, such as VoxHammer, rely on voxel-based representations that suffer from limited resolution and necessitate labor-intensive 3D mask.
+Prior attempts, such as VoxHammer, rely on voxel-based representations that suffer from limited resolution and necessitate labor-intensive 3D masks.
 To address these limitations, we propose \textbf{VecSet-Edit}, the first pipeline that leverages the high-fidelity VecSet Large Reconstruction Model (LRM) as a backbone for mesh editing.
-Our approach is grounded on a analysis of the spatial properties in VecSet tokens, revealing that token subsets govern distinct geometric regions.
+Our approach is grounded on an analysis of the spatial properties in VecSet tokens, revealing that token subsets govern distinct geometric regions.
 Based on this insight, we introduce \textbf{Mask-guided Token Seeding} and \textbf{Attention-aligned Token Gating} strategies to precisely localize target regions using only 2D image conditions.
-Also, considering the difference between VecSet diffusion process versus voxel we design a \textbf{Drift-aware Token Pruning} to reject geometric outliers during the denoising process.
-Finally, our \textbf{Detail-preserving Texture Baking} module ensures that we not only preserve the geometric details of original mesh but also the textural information.
-More details can be found in our project page: \url{https://github.com/BlueDyee/VecSet-Edit/tree/main}
+Also, considering the difference between VecSet diffusion process versus voxel-based ones, we design a \textbf{Drift-aware Token Pruning} to reject geometric outliers during the denoising process.
+Finally, our \textbf{Detail-preserving Texture Baking} module ensures that we not only preserve the geometric details of the original mesh but also the textural information.
+Our project can be found in \url{https://github.com/BlueDyee/VecSet-Edit}

 \ccsdesc[500]{Computing methodologies~Mesh models} \ccsdesc[300]{Computing methodologies~Shape modeling} \ccsdesc[300]{Computing methodologies~Image manipulation} \ccsdesc[100]{Computing methodologies~Artificial intelligence}